resource/Front-End-Standards/Stylesheets/Sass.md

 }
 ```
 ##### Line Breaks
 Keep related modules/component declarations together.
 Adding a line break to each new declaration.
-One CSS rule per line.
+One Css rule per line.

 ```SCSS
 // Good